 The Company considers all highly liquid investments with an original maturity of three months or less at the time of purchase to be cash equivalents.
-Cash equivalents are considered available-for-sale marketable securities and are recorded at fair value, based on quoted market prices.
-As of September 30, 2021 and December 31, 2020, the Company's cash equivalents are entirely comprised of investments in money market funds.
+Cash equivalents are recorded at fair value, based on quoted market prices.
+As of June 30, 2022 and December 31, 2021, the Company's cash equivalents are entirely comprised of investments in money market funds.

-Restricted cash as of September 30, 2021 and December 31, 2020 consists of a letter of credit of \$232,000 and \$310,000, respectively, representing collateral for the Company's facility lease in California.
+Restricted cash as of June 30, 2022 and December 31, 2021 consists of a letter of credit of \$232,000 representing collateral for the Company's facility lease in California.